Fajr: History and significance

+Salat al-Duha replaced Fajr as the morning prayer when the five prayers were standardized.

 Performance

-The fajr prayer consists of two compulsory (fardh) units of prayer (rak'a).
-In addition, the voluntary sunnah prayer consists of two units of prayer and can be performed before the compulsory prayer.
+The Fajr prayer consists of two compulsory (fardh) units of prayer (rak'a).
+In addition, the voluntary sunnah prayer consists of two units of prayer and can be performed before the compulsory prayer units, along with two nafl prayer units.

-In fajr, Al-Fatiha and the additional surah are to be read aloud (jahr), as during Maghrib and Isha.
+In Fajr, Al-Fatiha and the additional surah are to be read aloud (jahr), as during Maghrib and Isha.
 It is commonly performed silently when waking up in the morning.

 The prayer includes wudu (ritual purification) and salat (ritual prayer).

-Fajr replaced salat al-duha as the morning prayer before the five prayers were standardized.

-Textual references

-Qur'an

-Qur'an 11:114 commands Muhammad to recite at dawn.
-This verse is taken as foundational for prescribing the times for prayer.